Club for Growth

 The group supports far-right Republican candidates, spending money to not only oppose Democrats, but also moderate Republicans they term "RINOs" (an acronym for Republican In Name Only).
 Some within the Republican party dislike the Club; Mike Huckabee, former Arkansas Governor and Republican Presidential Candidate (and current FOX News host), says the group should be called the "Club for Greed."

-On February 18, 2011, Wisconsin State Representative Gordon Hintz (D-54th) stated in floor debate that he heard a radio ad paid for by the Club for Growth prior to the bill even being distributed to members.
+On February 18, 2011, Wisconsin State Representative Gordon Hintz (D-54th) stated in floor debate that he heard a radio ad paid for by the Club for Growth prior to the budget repair bill even being distributed to members for vote.
 This marked the beginning of the Club for Growth's involvement into state level anti-union activities.

-Club for Growth ran ads throughout the Wisconsin recall process, arguing in favor of Walker's anti-union agenda and against the recall process itself.
-In total, the Club spent at least $10 million influencing the recall, though the exact number is not known.
-This money was mostly spent in the summer and fall of 2011, in order to influence the Senate recall.
+Club for Growth ran ads throughout the 15 Wisconsin recalls that took place between 2011-2012s, arguing in favor of Walker's anti-union agenda and against the recall process itself.
+In total, the Club spent at least $10 million influencing the recalls, though the exact number is not known.
+This money was mostly spent in the summer and fall of 2011, in order to influence the Senate recalls.

 2011-2012 Arizona Senate Races